ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing central section (traceability_agent.central)

-This section connects the agent to AMPLIFY Central and determine how to published the discovered APIs.
+This section connects the agent to Amplify Central and determine how to published the discovered APIs.

-`url`: The amplify central url.
+`url`: The Amplify central url.
 Default value is **<https://apicentral.axway.com>**.

-`organizationID`: The Organization ID from AMPLIFY Central.
+`organizationID`: The Organization ID from Amplify Central.
 Locate this at Platform > User > Organization > ORrg ID field.

 `deployment`: The APIC deployment environment.
 Default value is **prod**.

-`environment`: The environment name you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`environment`: The environment name you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).

-`auth.url`: The AMPLIFY login URL.
+`auth.url`: The Amplify login URL.
 Default value is **<https://login.axway.com/auth>**.

-`auth.realm`: The Realm used to authenticate for AMPLIFY Central.
+`auth.realm`: The Realm used to authenticate for Amplify Central.
 Default value is **Broker**.

-`auth.clientId`: The name of the Service Account you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
-Locate this at AMPLIFY Central > Access > Service Accounts.
+`auth.clientId`: The name of the Service Account you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+Locate this at Amplify Central > Access > Service Accounts.

-`auth.privateKey`: The location of the private key file you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.privateKey`: The location of the private key file you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Absolute file path is recommended to avoid confusion.

-`auth.publicKey`:  The location of the public key file you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.publicKey`:  The location of the public key file you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Absolute file path is recommended to avoid confusion.

 `auth.keyPassword`: The key password to open the key.
 None set up by default.